spencer-owens/catch-a-case/docs/new-project-setup.md

 This file should cover all best-practices, limitations, and conventions for using the selected technologies.
 It should be thorough, and include important considerations and common pitfalls for each technology.

 Provide the file in markdown format.
+Output to the /rules folder.
 ```